Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 An ESP32-based version could transmit compost data to a web dashboard.

-Add Turning Alerts
+Add Turning or Watering Alerts

-Move Toward Automation
+Move Toward Semi-Automated Management

 Why This Matters for Sustainable Development